davidvoler/mongodb-tornado-angular/docs/source/tutorial.rst

 Step 3 - adding angular
 -----------------------
+#TODO - this step should be separated to 2 or more steps
 Now it is time to add angualrjs

 First lets add the angularjs code from CDN :